 Campus Address: 205 Humber College Blvd, Toronto Ontario, M9W 5L7

 Please note - construction projects at Humber College or from the City of Toronto may impact access to the campus and its parking lots.
 Please visit the Humber College Capital Project Update webpage for up-to-date details.

 Scroll down for more information on:

 If you're already at Humber College's North campus, you're practically here!

 Arboretum Boulevard surrounds the campus in a U-shape.
 The Humber Arboretum's main entrance is right at the bottom of the "U".
 Look for the trees and the turn circle located beside the T Building student residence, directly across from the exit of Parking Lot One.

-If you are coming from inside the main campus buildings, follow the signs into Building L then exit into Parking Lot One.
+If you are coming from inside the main campus buildings, follow the signs into L Building then exit into Parking Lot One.

-There are also entrances to other areas of the Arboretum from other spots on campus:
+There are also entrances to other areas of the Arboretum: